cinghie/yii2-ionicons/README.md

 # Yii2 Ionicons
-Asset Bundle to include Ionicons on your Yii 2 project:<br>
+Asset Bundle to include Ionicons on your Yii 2 project:
 https://ionicons.com/

 Installation